-- 3.2 Creating and distributing images of child sexual exploitation carries penalties as high as similar federal offenses.
+- 3.2 Creating and distributing child sexual abuse material (CSAM) carries penalties as high as similar federal offenses.

 - 3.3 Using the Internet or electronic communications to lure, entice, recruit, or sell commercial sex acts with a minor is a separate crime or results in an enhanced penalty for traffickers.

 - 3.4 Financial penalties for traffickers, including asset forfeiture, are sufficiently high.

 - 3.5 Convicted traffickers are required to register as sex offenders.

 - 3.6 Laws relating to termination of parental rights include sex trafficking or commercial sexual exploitation of children (CSEC) offenses as grounds for termination in order to prevent traffickers from exploiting their parental rights as a form of control.

 - 4.1 The acts of assisting, enabling, or financially benefitting from child sex trafficking are included as criminal offenses in the state sex trafficking statute.

 - 4.2 Financial penalties, including asset forfeiture laws, are in place for those who benefit financially from or aid and assist in committing domestic minor sex trafficking.